BrickMMO/ldr/README.md

 # BrickMMO LDR Directory

-This repo is used as the BrickMMO IO/LDR/MPD Diretory for BRickMMO realted models..
+This repo is used as the IO/LDR/MPD CDN for BrickMMO realted IO/LDR/MPD models.
+Models are build using [BrickLink Studio](https://www.bricklink.com/v3/studio/download.page).

 ---